Anaphylaxis and Food Allergy

 Caution regarding processed foods that may harbor many potential allergens.
 Patients may be allergic to several foods and food ingredients, and processed food products can be especially problematic.
 These foods often contain milk, egg, fish, beef, nuts, and seed proteins that are not listed on the product labels but can cause reactions such as oral allergy syndrome and anaphylaxis.
 Although processing of certain foods reduces their allergenicity (e.g., cutting or heating fruit), most allergens remain stable after processing.
 In some cases (e.g., roasting peanuts), processing increases allergenicity.
 Eating unprocessed, minimally processed, and homemade foods is likely to decrease this risk.
 In patients who suspect but cannot confirm food allergy, an elimination diet can be helpful (see below).

 Supplemental probiotics and omega-3 fatty acids may be helpful.
-A systematic review and meta-analysis of studies that supplementing mothers and children with probiotics both prenatally and postnatally significantly reduces the risk of developing food sensitization as confirmed by positive skin prick tests (SPT) and/or elevated IgE to food antigens.
-These results may be explained by the “hygiene hypothesis,” which postulates that decreased exposure to commensal microbes and infections, wide usage of antibiotics and other elements of a Western lifestyle contribute to reduced gut microbe diversity, which correlates with the emergence of allergic diseases.
-A Cochrane review found a significant reduction in food allergies in infants between birth and 12 months’ age in women who had taken omega-3 supplements prenatally or during breastfeeding, and a significant reduction in egg sensitization in children between the ages of 12 and 36 months.
+A systematic review and meta-analysis of studies found that supplementing mothers and children with probiotics, both prenatally and postnatally, significantly reduces the risk of developing food sensitization as confirmed by positive skin prick tests (SPT) and/or elevated IgE to food antigens.
+These results may be explained by the “hygiene hypothesis,” which postulates that decreased exposure to commensal microbes and infections, wide use of antibiotics, and other elements of a Western lifestyle contribute to reduced gut microbe diversity, correlating with the emergence of allergic diseases.
+A Cochrane review found a significant reduction in food allergies in infants between birth and 12 months’ age whose mothers had taken omega-3 supplements prenatally or during breastfeeding.
+The study also found a significant reduction in egg sensitization in the same children between the ages of 12-36 months.